jknightco/digilocity-site/README.md

 # README #

-Leap Bootstrap Theme by Medium Rare
+Digilocity Bootstrap Theme by Medium Rare

 ### Where are the docs? ###